 An easy way to increase your fiber intake is to spoon some passion fruits (maracuja) from time to time.
 For many years I was neglecting the at least from the outside “ugly” passion fruits offered at Aldi.

-Things changed when I recently researched and learned that passion fruits are the number 1 fiber rich fruits, beating even dried figs or prunes with the highest dietary fiber content of around 10%.
+Things changed when I recently researched and learned that passion fruits are ranking number 1 in the list of fruits, beating even dried figs or prunes with the highest dietary fiber content of around 10%.
 Let alone all other nutrients.
 Nowadays I spoon these exotic fruits frequently in the morning if I can get them at a reasonable price.

 5. Dried Figs

-Not only in sports, dried figs are welcome as healthy and energy rich high fiber snacks.
+Not only in sports, dried figs are welcome as energy rich and good sources of fiber.
 They are easy to cut and also delicious ingredients when baking cakes or bread, or when cooking lentil dishes.
 Dried figs can also be processed into chutneys or energy balls.

 On top of that figs contain little acidity and are a blessing for the digestive system.
 Their numerous small seeds provide the gut with many healthy dietary fibers.
 That’ s why figs can also be used against constipation.
 In that case simply cover some dried fruits with water in the evening, leave them to stand overnight and consume them sober in the morning together with the soaking water.

-Even though avocado does not taste like it would contain a lot of dietary fiber, it is a very tasty source of these precious ingredients with 6.7 grams per 100 grams of avocado.
+Even though avocado does not taste like it would be packed with fiber, it is a very tasty source of these precious ingredients with 6.7 grams per 100 grams of avocado.
 The fiber along with the good fats contained in it are the reason we are so full after eating an avocado, and we do not get hungry again so quickly.

 For a simple and plain snack just split and spit the avocado and sprinkle some pepper and salt on it.
 Before you start to spoon the nutrient dense fruit, make sure to offer the other half to your loved one:)

-As you can imagine I’m always on the hunt for healthy, high fiber snacks.
+As you can imagine I’m always on the hunt for healthy, clean eating snacks.
 Energy balls are a great and filling snack idea for weight management.
 My very first energy balls I made of prunes, dried apples and almonds – all ingredients are ranking high regarding fiber content.

-They are also a perfect whole food snack for a long vacation or business trip.
+They are also perfect good fiber snacks for a long vacation or business trip.
 Frankly spoken, my daughter and I, we love them – my hubby however is not too fond of them… If you still want to try them, click through to the recipe: energy balls recipe with prunes!

 8. Peanut butter protein balls

-We graze these high fiber snacks straight from the freezer.
+We graze these irresistible high-fiber snacks on the go straight from the freezer.
 But hey, if you are watching your weight please don’t go overboard.
 Click here for the peanut butter protein balls recipe.
 Even more inspirations you get when you check my top 12 no bake energy balls on the web.

 If you need to replenish a lot of energy I highly recommend my breakfast smoothie with 7 whole foods ingredients.
 It can easily replace a muesli and keeps you full for many hours.